brunch/brunch/docs/README.md

 |--file.sass  # Compiled-to-css files will be concatenated to style file too.
 |--tpl.jade   # You may have pre-compiled to JS templates.
 Also with `require`.

+|-bower_components/ # Libraries, installed by Bower package manager
+|--...stuff...      # will reside here if you use it.

-|-vendor/     # All third-party libraries should be put here.
+|-vendor/     # All third-party libraries that are not handled by Bower
+              # should be put here.
 JS, CSS, etc.
 |--scripts/   # They will be included BEFORE your scripts automatically.
 |---backbone.js
 |---underscore.js